LordGolias/antistasi/README.md

 - `location.sqf`: contains all the code for interacting with locations.
 - `Missions/`: everything related to missions.
 Core module is `Missions/mission.sqf`.
 - `initialization/`: scripts that initialize the mission.
+- `Revive/`: scripts used for the revive system

 ## Initialization